Our Story

 The second phase of Rototom Sunsplash has but one name: the camping Girasole.
 Summer 1998.
 Unable to absorb the capacity, the festival moves to Latisana Maritima near Lignano, near the tourist resort town of Venice.

-Sunsplash already had the structure that it evokes today: here it transforms into a real reggae town with three stages and complementary cultural areas capable of housing thousands of residents: in this new headquarters the 8,000 festivalgoers from the last year in Gaio become 20,000..
+The Sunsplash is already presented with a structure that evokes the current one: here it outlines a real reggae city with three stages and complementary cultural areas capable of hosting thousands of inhabitants: in this new venue the 8,000 attendees of last year in Gaio are transformed into 20,000.
 The event goes from three to four days and with more scheduled timetable.
 In Lignano the Rototom Sunsplash becomes a mass phenomenon, a pole of attraction for those beyond that of the music or to simply watch the live show of a certain artist, it married with a philosophy that is intrinsic to reggae: peace, love and respect.

 The level that the festival reached is reflected in several anecdotes, like for instance that in its premiere in Lignano, the restaurants’ stocks ran out the first day of the four day event.
 Or that the beer went from being measured in barrels, like in Gaio, to being measured in tanks.
-Also as a part of this explosive growth the festival include the first international broadcast of its concerts via streaming (1999 through Arcoiris TV), the launch of Reggae Train, departing from Rome and with stops in Florence, Bologna, Padua and Venice, along with a free 24 hour coach service from Lignano and a nursery for young audiences.
+Also within this framework of explosion of the festival fits the first international broadcasting of the concerts via streaming (1999, through Arcoiris TV), the launching of the Reggae Train, with departure from Rome and stops in Florence, Bologna, Padua and Venice, or a free 24-hour bus service from Lignano and a nursery service for children.

 It is also here that the ‘Italian Reggae Award‘ is first organised.
-The director of the Jamaican Reggae Sunsplash, Mr. Rae Barret, was invited to choose from the best Italian bands at the festival, to become the first group to represent Italy at the festival in Jamaica.
-Reggae National Ticket took the honours, and that marked the launching of the musical career on the Caribbean island of the singer, Alborosie, whose career is directly linked to the Rototom Sunsplash.
+The director of the Jamaican Reggae Sunsplash, Mr. Rae Barret, was invited to choose live, among the best Italian bands, the group that for the first time will represent Italy at the festival in Jamaica.
+Reggae National Tickets took the honors, and that marked the launch of the musical career on the Caribbean island of its singer, Alborosie, whose career has been linked to Rototom Sunsplash since its inception.

 In the summer of 2000 the Rototom Sunsplash changed its surrounds once again and moved its headquarters to Osoppo (Udine).
 If Lignano represented its ‘professionalization’ and consolidation as a cultural and musical landmark event in Italy, Osoppo is crucial to its growth from national meeting to being a European festival.
 Its proximity to Austria, Slovenia and Germany expanded the boundaries of the event and balanced the handicap of its geographic isolation in a small town of 3,000 inhabitants.